Duel: Scotland

 In Scotland, James Stuart of Dunearn, was tried and acquitted after a duel that fatally wounded Sir Alexander Boswell.
 George Buchan published his own examination of arguments in favour of duelling alongside an account of the trial, taken in shorthand.
 Other duels were fought in Scotland mostly between soldiers or the gentry with several subsequently brought to the law courts.

 Canada

 The last known fatal duel in Ontario was in Perth, in 1833, when Robert Lyon challenged John Wilson to a pistol duel after a quarrel over remarks Lyon had made about a local school teacher, whom Wilson eventually married after Lyon was killed in the duel.
-Victoria, British Columbia was known to have been the scene of at least two duels near the time of the gold rush.
-One involved a British arrival by the name of George Sloane, and an American, John Liverpool, both arriving via San Francisco in 1858.
-In a duel by pistols, Sloane was fatally injured and Liverpool shortly returned to the US.
+Victoria, British Columbia, was known to have been the scene of at least two duels near the time of the gold rush.
+One involved a British man named George Sloane, and an American, John Liverpool, both arriving via San Francisco in 1858.
+In a duel with pistols, Sloane was fatally injured and Liverpool soon returned to the US.
 The fight originally started on board the ship over a young woman, Miss Bradford, and then carried on later in Victoria's tent city.
-Another duel, involving a Mr. Muir, took place around 1861, but was moved to a US island near Victoria.
+Another duel, involving a Mr. Muir, took place around 1861, but was moved to an American island near Victoria.